dart-lang/build/builder_pkgs/mockito/README.md

 }

 //Mock class
-class MockCat extends Mock implements Cat{}
+class MockCat extends Mock implements Cat{
+  //this tells Dart analyzer you meant not to implement all methods, and not to hint/warn that methods are missing noSuchMethod(i) => super.noSuchMethod(i);
+}

 //mock creation
 var cat = new MockCat();